Victoria’s Secret Bombshell Devon Windsor Stuns In Black Swimsuit During Italian Getaway

-Devon Windsor is spending a few summer days in sunny Italy, and she is using the opportunity to showcase some of the pieces from her newly launched brand — while also flaunting perfect model figure.
+Devon Windsor is spending a few summer days in sunny Italy, and she is using the opportunity to showcase some of the pieces from her newly launched brand.
+At the same time, she is also flaunting her perfect model figure.
 On Thursday, August 8, the Victoria’s Secret bombshell took to the popular social media platform to share a snapshot in which she rocks a skintight swimsuit that is both sexy and sophisticated.

-In the photo, the 25-year-old model is posing on a balcony at the Hotel Cala di Volpe in Sardinia — as the geotag she included with her post indicates — as the gorgeous turquoise water of Costa Smeralda glistens in the background.
+In the photo, the 25-year-old model is posing on a balcony at the Hotel Cala di Volpe in Sardinia — indicated by the geotag she included with her post — as the gorgeous turquoise water of Costa Smeralda glistens in the background.
 The model is rocking a black one-piece bathing suit that features two interesting straps that cross over at the chest, wrapping around the model’s neck.
-The texture of the straps give them a shell-like quality that helps elevate the swimsuit.
+The texture of the straps gives them a shell-like quality that helps elevate the swimsuit.
 The piece also has high-cut legs that come up to Windsor’s hip, helping accentuate her feminine figure.
-Windsor included a tag over the swimsuit that redirects social media users to her Devon Windsor Swim’s Instagram page.
+Windsor included a tag over the swimsuit that redirects social media users to Devon Windsor Swim’s Instagram page.

-The model accessorized her look with an elegant wide-brimmed straw hat with a black band that matches the color of her swimsuit.
+The model accessorized her look with an elegant, wide-brimmed straw hat with a black band that matches the color of her swimsuit.

-As of the time of this writing, the post — which Windsor shared with her 1.7 million Instagram followers — had garnered more than 6,200 likes and just shy of 50 comments within just a couple of hours of being posted, indicating that the photo will likely get a lot more interactions still.
-Users of the social media platform who are fans of the Victoria’s Secret model took to the comments section to praise the model’s beauty, and also to compliment her swimsuit and her collection.
+As of the time of this writing, the post — which Windsor shared with her 1.7 million Instagram followers — has garnered more than 6,200 likes and just shy of 50 comments within just a couple of hours of being posted, indicating that the photo will likely get a lot more interactions still.
+Users of the social media platform who are fans of the Victoria’s Secret model took to the comments section to praise the model’s beauty and also to compliment her swimsuit as well as her collection.

 “LOVE THIS LOOK,” one user raved.